General Questions

 You will need to check with your school's business office staff to learn if financial assistance is available.

 You can apply for Financial Aid within the GATEway online application system.
 A copy of your current tax return is also required - see the form for details.
-Please view the Financial Aid page to see if you qualify for assistance.
+Please view the need based scholarship page to see if you qualify for assistance.

 Visit the ACT and SAT Testing page for more information.
 Visit the CogAT Testing page for more information.